Ça Ira Lyrics in English Vitaa , Slimane

 Is it the heart or the head?
 Doctor, tell me

-There's no talk of love around here anymore
+Nobody talks about love around here anymore

-Without Beauty, the Beast, what would she have done?
+Without Beauty, what would've the Beast done?

-I want to keep my childish soul
+I wanna keep my child's soul

-But you act like you have time
+But you act like you got time

-It'll be fine, the worst is over
+It'll be okay, the worst is over

-We mustn't let each other down
+We can't let each other fall

-There are more smiles at home
+There's no more smiles at home

 Me, I'm the clown at the party

-Even if I only have one song
+Even if I've only got one song

 Sometimes I come back to my senses

-I tell my son 'be careful
+I tell my son "be careful

-I want to keep my childish soul
+I wanna keep my child's soul

-But you act like you have time
+But you act like you got time

-It'll be fine, the worst is over
+It'll be okay, the worst is over

-We mustn't let each other down
+We can't let each other fall

 It'll be okay, it'll be okay